kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/tomcat7/README.txt

 2. Copy jacc lib into TOMCAT_HOME/lib (javax.security.jacc-api in jboss maven repository)
 3. Add valve configuration into TOMCAT_HOME/conf/server.xml inside Host element as last valve definition
 <Valve className="org.kie.integration.tomcat.JACCValve" />
-4. Edit TOMCAT_HOME/conf/tomcat-users.xml to include roles and users, make sure there will be kie-user roles defined as it's required to be authorized to use kie-wb
+4. Edit TOMCAT_HOME/conf/tomcat-users.xml to include roles and users, make sure there will be 'analyst' or 'admin' roles defined as it's required to be authorized to use kie-wb
 5. Edit web.xml and uncomment all entries that are marked with TOMCAT-JEE-SECURITY
 6. Rename org.uberfire.security.auth.AuthenticationSource to org.uberfire.security.auth.AuthenticationSource-ORIGIN and
 rename  org.uberfire.security.auth.AuthenticationSource-TOMCAT-JEE-SECURITY to org.uberfire.security.auth.AuthenticationSource